Infrastructure Management

 # Check health endpoints

-curl http://localhost:8000/api/v1/health # Admin API
+curl http://localhost:8000/api/v1/health/summary # Admin API summary

-curl http://localhost:8000/api/v1/admin/health # Detailed infrastructure health
+curl http://localhost:8000/api/v1/health/detailed # Detailed infrastructure health

-Common Operations
+Common operations

-# Restart a single service
+# Restart one service without rebuilding

 docker compose restart milvus

-# Rebuild and restart a service
+# Rebuild and restart one service

 docker compose up -d --build admin

-# Scale workers
+# Scale workers horizontally

 docker compose up -d --scale worker=3

-# View resource usage
+# Check per-container resource usage

 docker stats

-Compose Specification Compliance
+Compose Specification compatibility

 RuntimeCommandNotes